iov-one/weave/docs/basics/authentication.rst

 --------------

-One interesting attribute of blockchains is that there are no trusted nodes, and all transactions are publically visible and can be copied.
+One interesting attribute of blockchains is that there are no trusted nodes, and all transactions are publicly visible and can be copied.
 This naturally provides problem for traditional means of authentication like passwords and cookies.
-If you use your password to authorize one transation, someone can copy it to run any other.
+If you use your password to authorize one transaction, someone can copy it to run any other.
 Or a node in the middle can even change your transaction before writing to a block.